Hazard Communications: An Employers Guide

 - Required employee training for HazCom

-- Detailed action plans for chemical spills, fires and other physical hazards
+- Detailed action plans for chemical spills, fires and or any other physical hazards

 While these requirements are non-negotiable for most employers with chemicals in the workplace, there are some exceptions.
 For example, research laboratories do not need to create a written hazard communication program.
 Additionally, worksites that only handle chemicals in sealed containers are also exempt from OSHA’s written program requirements.

 The final (and perhaps most important) element of OSHA’s Hazard Communication Standard involves employee training requirements.
 Any worker who is exposed to hazardous chemicals must be trained on the proper handling and use of hazardous substances.
 They must also be aware of available protective measures that help reduce the risk of spills, fires, aerial dispersal and other physical hazards.
 Since job site conditions change over time, you should regularly retrain your employees when new workers are onboarded, when new hazardous substances are introduced and after an on-the-job accident has occurred.

 At FFVA Mutual, we believe that employee health and safety is a continuous process.
 Our safety consultants offer free onsite training for policyholders to help you develop an effective written hazard communication program, maintain accurate safety data sheets and stay compliant with OSHA’s Hazard Communication Standards.